 As a homeowner, you have better things to do than worry about your garage door.
 Once it’s properly installed, you expect it to cycle effortlessly through its lifespan.
 Part of home maintenance is periodically lubricating your garage door tracks, hinges and rollers.
 But don’t forget to have a look at your springs’ condition.

 If you notice your garage door acting up when opening or closing, don’t wait until more damage is done.
 And if you hear that loud bang in the cold winter night, take action.

 Stapley Action Garage Door has safely repaired thousands of garage door springs since 1986.
-We’re the leading garage door service company in the Greater Phoenix region.
-We supply and install a huge selection of attractive garage doors.
+We’re the leading garage door service company in the Greater Phoenix and Mesa region.
+We supply and install a huge selection of attractive garage doors in AZ.
 And we’re promptly on the job when your springs break.

-Call Stapley Action Garage Door today at 480 655-1255 or use our convenient online contact form.
+Call Stapley Action Garage Door today if you need garage door or garage spring repair at 480 655-1255 or use our convenient online contact form.